Household Safety Risks

 Alt Text

-• Small appliances like hair dryers, coffee makers (research those that don’t contain PTFE)
+• Small appliances such as hair dryers or coffee makers (research models that do not contain PTFE)

 Alt Text